 - Open your device's Settings app.

 - Tap Apps & Notifications and then the app.
 If needed, tap App info before the app.

 We often identify issues quickly and push the fix through an app update.

 If you're not using the current version of Flickr, go grab the latest build in your device's app store.

 Flickr is designed to work best on the current version of mobile device operating systems.
 If you're running an old version of the OS, Flickr may not function properly.

 Use a stable connection

 An unstable or slow internet connection will cause the upload to boot out or fail.

 - If you're having trouble with mobile data, switch to a wifi connection (or visa versa).

-- For Auto-Uploadr - Update your settings to use both Wifi and Cellular.
+- For Auto-Uploadr - update your settings to use both WIFI and cellular data.